Lifting the veil on the fashion industry:

-The fashion industry is good at making us feel the need to follow the latest trends and refresh our wardrobe several times a season.
+The fashion industry does a good job at making us feel the need to follow the latest trends and refresh our wardrobe several times a season.
 Some brands put out as many collections as there are weeks in the year!
-However, the hidden story behind the manufacture of our clothing is troubling indeed: precarious working conditions, pollution, excessive water consumption, use of chemicals, etc. Moreover, the textile industry is one of the planet’s largest emitters of greenhouse gas (GHG), accounting for some 10% of global emissions – more than those of the international aviation and marine transportation sectors combined!
+However, the hidden story behind the manufacture of our clothing is troubling indeed: precarious working conditions, pollution, excessive water consumption, use of chemicals, etc. The textile industry is one of the planet’s largest emitters of greenhouse gases (GHG), accounting for some 10% of global emissions – more than those of the international aviation and marine transportation sectors combined!

-To limit the myriad negative impacts of this industry and ensure that resources are not wasted in the manufacture of textiles, each of us can consume less and consume better.
+To limit the myriad negative impacts of this industry and ensure that resources are not wasted in the manufacture of textiles, each of us can work to consume less and consume better.

 👖👕 Did you know?

 On average, each Quebecer buys 40 kg of new garments a year.
-Once they fall out of use – often very quickly – 48% of these garments are thrown out, and only 6% recycled.
-The amount of clothing disposed of has nearly doubled since 2011, hence the importance of rethinking our clothing consumption and the ways we dispose of our clothing.
+Once they fall out of use – often very quickly – 48% of these garments are thrown out, and only 6% are recycled.
+The amount of clothing disposed of has nearly doubled since 2011.
+We therefore must rethink our clothing shopping habits and the way in which we dispose of our clothing.